cmtchssn/Dissertation/README.md

 So it is now a scriptable object that updates in editor and during play, but I can't animate the values changing over time.
 I have to find a way to do that.
 It is possible to have the object read from a JSON file, but I don't know that it will animate it.
 Maybe I can code some lerps in a data script and have mapgenerator.cs call them and pass them to the scriptable object?

+### Day 062
+Let's try to do some scripts with lerps.
+Random ranges and the like.

+So everytime I press the button, the land generates.
+But it isn't actually lerping like I want.
+It just sort of jumps to the next value.
+I want slow gradual change.
+Maybe multiplying Time.deltatime by a very small number is the way to go...That did nothing.
+I need the map to update at every point of interpolation and can't figure out how yet.

 ---

 ### Jesse Meeting 001